Angeldude/angeldude.github.io/_posts/2024-06-21-semantics-and-proof.md

 ---
 layout: post
-title: "Lecture 2: Semantics and Proof"
+title: "Lecture 2: Semantics and Proof Pt 1"
-date: 2022-10-24 13:03:00 -0400
+date: 2024-06-21 13:03:00 -0400
 categories: formal languages
 ---

 ## Semantics and Proof

-*BTW, It's been 2 years since my last post.
+*BTW, It's been 2 years since my last post (2024 edit: much longer still).
 I'm getting back into things and I will also add that I have a firm grip on what **context free** and **context sensitive** means!
 It is the difference between knowing what the 'It' refers to in the beginning of this sentence.*

 # Model Theory